£45.99 (inc. VAT)

 This is a question asked by many expectant mums.
 And the short answer is that friendly bacteria such as acidophilus, are generally very safe to use, even at this most delicate time.
 However, it is always worth checking with the relevant manufacturer, as there may be some exceptions.

-We can not speak for other manufacturers products, but the large majority of our supplements are safe to take when pregnant or breast feeding.
-Our product packaging features a ‘during pregnancy’ logo to make it easy to see which products are safe for you.
-However, there are two products where we do not include this logo on the packaging, and recommend you consult your doctor before taking them.
+We cannot speak for other manufacturers' products, but the large majority of our supplements are safe to take when pregnant or breast feeding.
+Our product packaging features a ‘during pregnancy’ logo to make it easy to see which ones are safe for you.
+However, there are two supplements where we do not include this logo on the packaging, and recommend you consult your doctor before taking them.

-The strain Saccharomyces boulardii, which is used in two of our products - Saccharomyces boulardii’ and ‘For travelling abroad’ - has not yet been trialled in pregnant or breastfeeding women.
+The strain Saccharomyces boulardii, which is used in two of our supplements - Saccharomyces boulardii’ and ‘For travelling abroad’ - has not yet been trialled in pregnant or breastfeeding women.